Bootj05/Solder-goggles/README.md

 - Web interface for switching LED presets
 - OTA updates over WiFi
 - Simple WebSocket API for remote control
+- Bluetooth serial control using the same commands
 - Runtime WiFi configuration at `/wifi` (SSID, password and device name)
 - Custom mDNS hostname
 - Per-LED custom colors stored as a new `CUSTOM` preset